fortinet-fortisoar/solution-pack-fortinet-advisor/docs/advanced-usage.md

      1. Open the Converse with LLM playbook in the playbook designer, and in the top bar, mark its **Visibility** as **Private**, and then click the **Ownership** icon.
         ![Marking playbooks as Private](../docs/res/pb_mark_private.png)
      2. In the **Assign Owners** dialog, assign the ownership of the playbook to the same teams that are assigned as owners in the OpenAI connector, and then click **Submit**.
-        Once the teams are assigned in both the playbooks and the OpenAI connector, only those teams will have access to the OpenAI connector and will be able to receive responses from Fortinet Advisor.
+        Once the teams are assigned in both the playbooks and the OpenAI connector, only those teams will have access to the OpenAI connector and will be able to receive responses from FortiAI.

-## How to update the OpenAI Model for use by Advisor?
+## How to update the OpenAI Model for use by FortiAI?

-You can choose the OpenAI Model that you want the Advisor to use by editing the `OpenAI_Model` global variable.
-By default, Advisor uses the 'gpt-4-1106-preview' model.
+You can choose the OpenAI Model that you want the FortiAI to use by editing the `OpenAI_Model` global variable.
+By default, FortiAI uses the 'gpt-4-1106-preview' model.

-To update the OpenAI Model used by Advisor, follow these steps:
+To update the OpenAI Model used by FortiAI, follow these steps:

 1. Log onto FortiSOAR.
 2. Navigate to **Automation** > **Playbooks**.